swaker854/InetSoftWork/How to do Date Comparisons.md

 ## How do I display the percent change alongside the change in value?<a name="percentplus"></a>

-Perform the steps above, except where it says 'Display' select '%Change'.
+Perform the steps above, except where it says 'Display' select '%Change & Value'.

 How To             |  Result :-------------------------:|:-------------------------: